The unverified citation chain: where enterprise AI decisions actually come from

 Two pragmatic notes, one structural.

 First, the embarrassing one.
 Two of our own pieces, published in July 2025, built their arguments around fabricated protagonists.
 The AM-017 piece dramatised a text-message transcript with Marc Benioff that never existed.
 The AM-018 piece centred a fictional “Sarah Chen” at a 2 AM Munich hotel room facing a fabricated $12M contract threat.
 The underlying frameworks were defensible; the anchors were invented.
 Both were retracted and rewritten in April 2026 once we had the audit discipline to catch ourselves.
-The full verification memo sits at audit/ANCHOR_VERIFICATION_2026-04-19.md in the repository.
+The full verification memo sits in the repository at audit/ANCHOR_VERIFICATION_2026-04-19.md, filed against the two retracted pieces.
 We do not pretend we were never part of the problem.
 We were.
 The commitment is that we are not anymore.
+That commitment got its next live test in June 2026, when the ‘Stanford 12/88’ figure earlier versions of this piece used as the lead exhibit failed full-text verification against its own source; the correction above documents it.
+The lesson now encoded in the review checklist: URL-liveness is not figure-verification.
+A re-review greps the source text for the cited number, not just the link status.

 Second, the structural change.
 This publication now runs two registers.
 The Holding-up index tracks every claim we make ourselves, with review dates, verdicts, and a correction log on every record.
 The Claim Archive does the same for claims made by others — vendors, analyst firms, academics, tier-1 publications, regulators.
 Every claim on either register has a scheduled review, a public verdict that updates as evidence updates, and a visible change history.
 Twenty-six claims are currently in the archive as of 20 April 2026; twenty-five of them will be reviewed over the next two weeks to seed the register with a real operational cadence.
 The methodology is published.
 Nothing is silently removed or quietly updated.

 Third, the claim this piece is making.
 Enterprise-AI procurement in 2026 runs on a citation chain no participant in the chain verifies.
 The infrastructure gap CIOs are facing is not an information gap.
 Verification is a standalone discipline that currently has no institutional home in the enterprise-AI ecosystem.
 One publication running the discipline at N=1 scale is not a solution.
 Twenty publications running it, or three analyst firms publishing scheduled-review commitments alongside their predictions, or a shared standard for “this claim has been reviewed at the following dates with the following verdicts,” would start to close the gap.
-Until something like that exists, the 88% failure rate is what CIOs should plan for.
+Until something like that exists, the 88% POC stall rate is the base rate CIOs should plan against.

 What enterprise leadership should consider